TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Florida Senate - Scott vs. NelsonGravis
-    *   Scott43
-    *   Nelson47Nelson +4
-*   Tennessee Senate - Blackburn vs. BredesenEmerson
-    *   Bredesen43
-    *   Blackburn37Bredesen +6
-*   New Jersey Senate - Hugin vs. MenendezGravis
+*   California 48th District - Rohrbacher vs. RoudaMonmouth
-    *   Menendez43
+    *   Rouda47
-    *   Hugin41Menendez +2
+    *   Rohrabacher45Rouda +2
-*   Florida Governor - Republican PrimaryGravis
+*   Michigan Governor - Republican PrimaryJMC Analytics
+    *   Schuette25
-    *   DeSantis35
+    *   Calley17
-    *   Putnam29
+    *   Colbeck10
-    *   White4
+    *   Hines4Schuette +8
+*   Hawaii Governor - Democratic PrimaryMason-Dixon
-    *   Rivas4
+    *   Ige44
-    *   Devine
+    *   Hanabusa40Ige +4
+*   Hawaii Governor - Republican PrimaryMason-Dixon
-    *   Nathan
+    *   Tupola41
-    *   Wilds
+    *   Carroll28
-    *   BaldaufDeSantis +6
+    *   L’Heureux8Tupola +13

 More Latest Polls In The News

+*   Mark Levin: Trump Hasn't Done Any Harm To America, Obama Did Nothing To Protect America From Russia
+*   Brennan: Trump-Putin Presser Nothing Short Of "Treasonous," "There Will Be Consequences For Him"
+*   Obama Warns: We Are In "Strange And Uncertain Times," "Strongman Politics" On The Rise
 *   Stephen F. Cohen on Helsinki Summit: Media Held A "Kangaroo Court" And Found Trump Guilty
-*   Chris Wallace to Vladimir Putin: Why Do So Many Of Your Enemies Wind Up Dead?
-*   Rand Paul: "Trump Derangement Syndrome" Has Gone Over The Top And People Have Lost The Big Picture
+*   Paul: "Trump Derangement Syndrome" Has Gone Over The Top And People Have Lost The Big Picture
-*   Putin: Election Hackers Do Not Represent Russian State Any More Than George Soros Represents U.S. Gov't
-*   CNN Acosta: Trump Didn't Tell Putin To "Stay The Hell Out Of American Democracy," Yielded The Field

 *   Politics
 *   Policy